Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - Presence of one parent/guardian being required at the activity for children/vulnerable adults.

-- Make hand sanitisers or wipes available for use at entrance/exit to boat storage where possible.
+- Make hand sanitizers or wipes available for use in communal areas and at the entrance/exit to the club/facility where this is possible.
+Hand sanitiser should be at least 60% alcohol based.

 - Gloves are not a substitute for handwashing.
 You should dispose of worn gloves immediately after use and wash your hands again.

-Clubs should ensure participants and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility.
+- Clubs should ensure participants and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility.
 This is a mandatory requirement.
+Coronavirus (COVID-19): public use of face coverings provides guidance on general use and exemptions.

 Further health, safety and hygiene guidance is available at:

-Remove any other unnecessary equipment and items from boat storage and compounds.
+- Remove unnecessary equipment and items from boat storage areas, compounds and indoor training areas.

 - Where possible, one person should be allocated to collect equipment from the boat storage area and equipment should be left outside on trestles or outside racking for club members to access.
 Access to the storage area should be kept to a minimum and subject to maintaining physical distancing.
 All shared contact points should be cleaned.